Rachel Yudkowsky, MD, MHPEProfessor and Director of Graduate Studies Department of Medical Education

 Standardized Patient Educators (ASPE) from 2007-2009.
 She was the founding co-President of

-the Chicago Simulation Consortium in 2013, and served as Chair of the CSC Professional
+the Chicago Simulation Consortium (CSC) in 2013, and served as Chair of the CSC Professional

 Development Committee from 2015-2017.
-She is an Associate Editor of the journal Simulation
+She served on the Editorial Board of the journal

-Professions Education, co-edited with Steven Downing, was published by Routledge in 2009.
+Education, co-edited with Steven Downing, was published by Routledge in 2009; the 2nd edition

 Areas of research interest include performance assessment using standardized patients and other

 simulations, especially for physical exam skills, communication skills, clinical reasoning, and